-- The operation of the Needle tool is controlled by the checkboxes in this dialog.
+☐ The operation of the Needle tool is controlled by the checkboxes in this dialog.
 If all of the Pen, Line and Fill choices are selected, then all of these attributes are picked up or transferred by the Needle tool.
 If you want to change only the line size, for example, turn all other options off and leave Line Size selected.
+With such a setting, the other attributes (pen color, pen pattern, fill color, fill pattern, etc.) are not affected.

+The Needle tool adopts and transfers end caps along with the pen size.

-With such a setting, the other attributes (pen color, pen pattern, fill color, fill pattern, etc.) are not affected. - ☐ You may choose to pick up and put down text font, font size and font styles for text objects, dimension line and dimension arcs. - You may edit the pen or fill color with the Color Picker. - ☐ Groups and external objects can be handled two ways.
+- You may choose to pick up and put down text font, font size and font styles for text objects, dimension line and dimension arcs. - You may edit the pen or fill color with the Color Picker. - Groups and external objects can be handled two ways.
 If the 'In Groups, Apply to All Objects' option is selected, then all objects within the group will be changed.
 If the 'Individual Objects' option is selected, then only the object clicked on within that group or External object will be changed.
-This is a very powerful tool, and it allows you to change the appearance of individual objects within groups and External objects without ungrouping the group or destroying the external object. - ☐ You may store commonly used setups.
+This is a very powerful tool, and it allows you to change the appearance of individual objects within groups and External objects without ungrouping the group or destroying the external object. - You may store commonly used setups.
 These include the attributes: color, pen size, hatching, etc.